PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 This section explains how to get a new user set up on the aws account to do runs.

 ###Activate your account ################
-You can create an Amazon Web Services account at aws.amazon.com by following the Products link on that page.
+To create an AWS account, go to [Amazon's AWS page](http://aws.amazon.com) and click on Products.

-If you are in KenyonLab, email <pv_office@rfd.newmexicoconsortium.org> or contact an account administrator to create and set up your account.
-You should get a user name and a temporary password.
-For instructions on starting an instance from the PetaVision account, visit the KenyonLab AWS installation page.
+If you are in Kenyon Lab, contact an account administrator to create and set up your account.
+You should get a user name and a temporary password starting up.
+Follow [these instructions](http://aws_pv_internal.html) for setting up a user in the PetaVision account.

 ###Create your ssh key pair ################
 Each instance must have an ssh key for security.
 Here's how to generate your own.